 - Up to 2% EZ-Reload Auto Top-up.
 0.3% + 1.7% (If top-up more than $30.
 If $30 or less, 0.7% awarded instead)

 - Up to 5% savings for the following with monthly spend of at least $300.
 5% at POPULAR Bookstores and Toys"R"Us, 5% at selected Town Councils for Service and Conservancy Charges, 1% savings on Telecommunication bills, 1% on selected Insurance providers, 1% on SPH Newspaper Subscriptions.
 If monthly spend is less than $300, SMRT$ earn rate will be 0.3% less.Savings awarded in SMRT$.
 1 SMRT$ = S$1 of vouchers.
 Vouchers available for Giant, Sheng Siong, SMRT, Popular, Watsons, Shaw Theatres

 - 0.3% awarded on all other spend categories

-The Citi SMRT Card is one of the best for public transport – you get 1.7% rebate in SMRT$ (which is convertible to cash rebates at no cost) when you use the EZ-Reload Auto Top-up function.
-If you spend above $300, the rebates are bumped up to 2%.
+The Citi SMRT Card is one of the best for public transport – you get 1% rebate in SMRT$ (which is convertible to cash rebates at no cost) when you use the EZ-Reload Auto Top-up function for transactions under $30.
+If you spend above $30 per transaction, the rebates are bumped up to 2%.

 3. Get a public transport concession card (maybe)

 I’ll just put it out there.
-For most people, the Adult Monthly Travel Card (AMTC) is not worth it.
+For most people, the Adult Concession Card is not worth it.
 At $120 per month, you’ll need to travel A LOT to actually benefit from it.